 Rolex Daytona Overview

-Over time, the Daytona moved far beyond the racetrack.
-Limited production, strong demand, and a design that aged extremely well pushed it into icon status.
-Today, you buy a Daytona as much for its history and collectability as for its chronograph function.
-Despite that shift, the watch never lost its performance-first identity, which is why it still feels relevant decades later.
+The Daytona moved beyond the racetrack a long time ago.
+Limited production, sustained demand, and a design that aged well pushed it into icon territory.
+Today, you buy a Daytona as much for the history and collectability as for the chronograph function.
+It never lost its performance-first identity, though, which is why it still feels relevant decades later.

 - Rolex Daytona Ref.
 6263 — “Big Red” with acrylic bezel